-Devon’s South Hams: *East Prawle to Gara Rock and Back - 5.5 miles rugged coastline–O/S Explorer OL2
+15. Devon’s South Hams: *East Prawle to Gara Rock and Back - 5.5 miles – OS Explorer OL20

 The glorious South Hams at it's strange best.
-Links to East Portlemouth trail if you want a longer trek.
+Links to East Portlemouth (Walk 14) if you want a longer trek.

-You don’t need a map for this walk.
-The coast path is well marked and you’re heading west.
-Before setting off, check out the information board in the car park.
-That mound of earth below, about halfway between you and the beach with a concrete party hat on, was a top-secret radar station.
+Before beginning the walk, check out the information board in the car park.
+That mound of earth below, about halfway between you and the beach with a concrete hat on, was a top-secret radar station.
 Look left and you’ll spot another, both from World War II.
-Eyes at the sky rather than in it.
-To your right at Prawle Point and worth taking a short detour to the lookout station and visitor centre, even if it means dragging your eyes away from the scenery.
+Eyes to the sky rather than in it in those days.

 Heading west past the coastguard cottages, make for the lookout station ahead at Prawle Point.
 It has a visitors centre worth a look.